Androz2091/discord-player/README.md

 ### Now Playing

-To get the currently playing song, use the `client.player.nowPlaying()` function.
+To get the currently playing track, use the `client.player.nowPlaying()` function.

 **Usage:**